sysco-middleware/Dojo-Mini-Middleware/ansible-fmw/roles/dojo-fmw-installer/README.md

 Dependencies
 ------------

-JDK insatllation must be completed before using this role.
+JDK installation must be completed before using this role.
 Define the *JDK_HOME* variable on *variables.yml* file as it will be used by *dojo-fmw-installer* role

-**dojo-jdk-installer** role can be used to intall the jdk
+**dojo-jdk-installer** role can be used to install the jdk

 Example Playbook
 ----------------